yetanotherco/aligned_layer/docs/3_guides/0_submitting_proofs.md

 ## 3. Submit your proof to the batcher

 This guide will focus on how to submit proofs using the Aligned CLI.
-To integrate the proof submission process into your application, check the [Aligned SDK guide](../3_guides/2_integrating_aligned_into_your_application.md).
+To integrate the proof submission process into your application, check the [First Aligned Application tutorial](../3_guides/2_build_your_first_aligned_application.md#app) where we explain how a program to generates a submit a proof looks like using the Aligned SDK.

 Proof submission is done via the `submit` command of the Aligned CLI.
 The arguments for the submit command are: